awaisrauf/salman-h-khan.github.io/index.md

 ---
 I am a Research Scientist at the Computer Vision Research Group (CVRG) at Data61, CSIRO (Commonwealth Scientific and Industrial Research Organization).
 I am also an Adjunct Lecturer at College of Electrical & Computer Science (CECS), Australian National University (ANU).

-Previosuly, I completed my PhD in Computer Vision from The University of Western Australia (UWA, under the supervision of W/Prof. Mohammed Bennamoun.
+Previosuly, I completed my PhD in Computer Vision from The University of Western Australia (UWA), under the supervision of W/Prof. Mohammed Bennamoun.
 I also completed an internship at NICTA in 2015.

 # News!